 The model outputs (dependent variables)

 The inputs are easy to define and mark the bounds of viable prediction.
 Table 1 outlines the four parameters that were used in this study.
 The boundary of accuracy is the upper and lower limits of inputs, meaning that this model will work best for box barges with characteristic dimensions that fall within these ranges.
 The model will still work for barges outside of these values, but then the predicted RAOs are subject to higher inaccuracies.
-In total, 214 box barges were included in the dataset.
+In total, 142 box barges were included in the dataset.
+The maximum size of the barges was limited by the mesh generation feature in ANSYS AQWA, which limits the number of nodes to 40,000.
+To streamline the data collection, a parametric study was performed in ANSYS, during which the mesh resolution was unable to be changed.
+Therefore, the largest model tested fell just within the 40,000-node limit, while the smallest barges maintained a fine enough mesh grid to ensure accurate results.

 Table 1: Inputs to Neural Network Model